 There are many forms which must be completed to obtain a green card on behalf of one’s spouse.
 Additionally, you must prove that your relationship is “bona fide,” that is, that the relationship is real and not just entered into for immigration purposes.

-What forms do I need to fill out in order to sponsor my spouse for a green card if we are both in the U.S.?
+What forms do we need to fill out in order to sponsor a foreign spouse for a green card if we are both in the U.S.?

 - I-130 petition for alien relative

 - I-864 affidavit of support

 The foreign national partner must file the following forms:

 - I-693 civil surgeon examination

 While not required, the foreign national partner may also choose to file the following forms:

 - I-131 application for advanced parole (which allows travel outside the U.S. while the application is pending)

 What does the U.S. citizen spouse have to show for the I-864 affidavit of support?

 In order to demonstrate that the foreign national spouse will not become a public charge, the U.S. citizen spouse must prove that they have sufficient financial resources to support their spouse.
 The U.S. spouse will have to provide evidence that their annual income is at least 125% of the Federal Poverty Guidelines for their household size.
 They will have to submit proof of their current employment as well as their most recent federal income tax return.
 If they do not earn enough money to sponsor their household size at 125% of the poverty level, they can supplement the affidavit with assets (for example if they own a home but live on a fixed income) or they can have a family member or friend file a joint affidavit of support.
 The joint sponsor must independently make enough money to support the foreign national and their own household at above 125% of the poverty level.
 You may find a chart of the poverty guidelines here: http://www.uscis.gov/i-864p